What Could Go Wrong if IoT is Not Tested Properly?

 IoT or the Internet of Things is a network of interconnecting vehicles, smart devices, appliances, medical equipment, and all its multiple versions with the aid of embedded microchips.
 Not only does this allow you to bring multiple systems under one umbrella but also allows you to control them remotely.
 With the internet becoming a widespread resource and less of a commodity worldwide, the shift towards IoT devices just makes sense.

-Take Amazon’s Alexa as an example: the retail giant’s voice assistant is one of the more comprehensive IoT services, due to its control over more smart home products than Google or Apple’s offerings.
+Take Amazon’s Alexa as an example: the retail giant’s voice assistant is one of the more comprehensive IoT security testing services, due to its control over more smart home products than Google or Apple’s offerings.
 More and more homes are opting for interconnected devices that require one modicum of operation – usually a smartphone.
 Similarly, Alexa’s presence in the Echo devices, as well as other gadgets like headphones and thermostats indicates a uniform adoption of IoT in the consumer space.
 IoT allows you to control everything from bulbs in your home to security cameras and kitchen appliances to be monitored and controlled remotely.

 IoT’s Place in the Future